"Mad Money" host Jim Cramer on why it's all eyes on the Oracle of Omaha.» Read More

-Jim Cramer explains what to watch ahead of the open, including Starbucks and Celgene.
+Jim Cramer explains what to watch ahead of the open, including Darden Restaurants.

-Mad Money host Jim Cramer gives his take on some of the best international stocks in the game.
+Mad Money host Jim Cramer shares his take on the best way to play the car rental space.

 The Fast Money traders share their final trades of the day.